 Structure Time Weighting AS Weighting A2 Component 1 Coursework Students research, develop and realise a project from one area of study in the syllabus content.
 There are two parts to the coursework: a portfolio and a final outcome.
-Externally assessed January 50% 25% Component 2 Art Exam Students choose one starting point to develop into a personal response.
+Externally assessed 10 x A2 portfolio boards 1 x final piece A1 in size January 50% 25% Component 2 Art Exam Students choose one starting point to develop into a personal response.
 There are two parts to the assignment: supporting studies, created during the preparation period and a final outcome, produced during a supervised test of 15 hours' total duration.
-Externally assessed March 50% 25% Component 3 Personal InvesNaTE: Students investigate a theme, idea, concept or process that is personal to them.
+Externally assessed 5 x A2 portfolio boards 1 x exam final piece March 50% 25%

+Structure Time Weighting AS Weighting A2 Component 3 Personal Investigation Students investigate a theme, idea, concept or process that is personal to them.
 There are two parts to the investigation: - practical work and - written analysis (1000-1500 words).
-The practical work and work and written analysis (1000-1500 words).
-The practical work and water analysis must form an integrated submission.
-Externally assessed April 1 50% of the final c Jrad ^{50%}
+The practical work and written analysis must form an integrated submission.
+Externally assessed April 50%